Stephen Gately

-Stephen Patrick David Gately (17 March 1976 – 10 October 2009) was an Irish singer, who, with Ronan Keating, was co-lead singer of the pop group Boyzone; all of Boyzone's studio albums during Gately's lifetime hit number one in the United Kingdom, their third being their most successful internationally.
-With Boyzone, Gately had a record-breaking sixteen consecutive singles enter the top five of the UK Singles Chart.
-He performed for millions of fans globally.
+Stephen Patrick David Gately (17 March 1976 – 10 October 2009) was an Irish singer who, with Ronan Keating, was co-lead singer of the pop group Boyzone.
+All of Boyzone's studio albums during Gately's lifetime hit number one in the United Kingdom, their third being their most successful internationally.
+With Boyzone, Gately had a record-breaking sixteen-consecutive singles enter the top five of the UK Singles Chart.
 He released a solo album in 2000, after the group's initial break-up, which charted in the UK top ten and yielded three UK hit singles, including the top three hit "New Beginning".
-Gately went on to appear variously in stage productions and on television programmes as well as contributing songs to various projects.
+Gately went on to appear in stage productions and on television programmes as well as contributing songs to various projects.
 In 2008, he rejoined his colleagues as Boyzone reformed for a series of concerts and recordings.

 Gately made his sexuality known in 1999 and came out to publicity.
-He married Andrew Cowles, first in a commitment ceremony in Las Vegas in 2003 and more formally in a civil partnership ceremony in London in 2006.
+He became publicly committed to Andrew Cowles, first in a commitment ceremony in Las Vegas in 2003 and more formally in a civil partnership ceremony in London in 2006.
 Upon Boyzone's reformation, Gately featured as part of the first gay couple in a boyband music video for "Better", in what was to be his last with the band.
 Gately died of a congenital heart defect in a flat that he and Cowles owned in Mallorca, Spain, in 2009.
 Brian Boyd in The Irish Times stated: "Stephen Gately's death represents the first time that the boyband genre has had to deal with such a tragic situation".
 Tim Teeman of The Times (UK) heralded Gately as a hero of gay rights for his response to being "smoked out of the closet".

-Early life and family
+Early life

 Gately grew up in relative poverty in the working-class Sheriff Street area of Dublin.
-He was the fourth of five children; his father Martin was a former decorator and his mother, Margaret (born 1949) a cleaner.
+He was the fourth of five children; his father Martin was a decorator and his mother, Margaret (born 1949) a cleaner.
 His siblings are Michelle, Tony, Alan and Mark.
 He was particularly close to sister Michelle throughout his life.
 Gately's father had an accident as a result of which he had to be hospitalised for three months from September 2004.
 His mother then took over as full-time carer.
 Gately attended primary school at St Laurence O'Toole's and secondary school at North Strand Technical College.
 As a teenager he appeared in various musicals and theatre performances at school, such as Juno and the Paycock.
 He was estranged from his parents for years, but reconciled with them in 2008 and visited them with Andrew Cowles that year.